tado-mi/puzzle-solver/README.md

 	  /\
 	   ...

-That can be serious limitation.
+That can be a serious limitation.
 For example, if the result can be satisfied by x<sub>1</sub>x<sub>2</sub> + x<sub>3</sub>x<sub>4</sub> assignment only, the code will fail.

+## possible improvements

+* generalise solution to build trees of all forms

 # Sudoku.pl

 **wikipedia:** Sudoku (数独 sūdoku, digit-single) is a [logic](https://en.wikipedia.org/wiki/Logic)-based, [combinatorial](https://en.wikipedia.org/wiki/Combinatorics) number-placement [puzzle](https://en.wikipedia.org/wiki/Puzzle).
 The objective is to fill a 9×9 grid with digits so that each column, each row, and each of the nine 3×3 subgrids that compose the grid (also called "boxes", "blocks", or "regions") contains all of the digits from 1 to 9.
-The puzzle setter provides a partially completed grid, which for a well-posed puzzle has a single solution. <br/>
+The puzzle setter provides a partially completed grid, which for a well-posed puzzle has a single solution.
 **full page:** [link](https://en.wikipedia.org/wiki/Sudoku)

 Indeed, yet another one of those!
 Perks unique (as far as my personal research into the web went) to this particular implementation: